The Project Leadership Mentor helping business managers lead technology projects using a simple CLARITY-COLLABORATION-CADENCE framework.

 I’ve held roles as a senior director in Fortune 500 companies in both the US and Canada, where I also managed tech projects on the side; so I’ve been there, done that, got the t-shirt, and so know how to deliver within those constraints.

-This work is about making that reality easier — not more complicated.
+This work is about making your leadership life simpler — not more complicated.

 You don’t need more theory.